-What to Wear Under Wetsuit: Choosing the Best Body Underwear for Diving
+What to Wear Under Wetsuit: A Definitive Guide for Beginners

 Have you ever asked yourself why divers wear under-garments under their wet-suits?
 If you have then you should know you aren’t alone.
 This is typically the one question most people who know something about diving wonder.
 I did for close to two years.